If You Have Bumps on Your Neck, Here’s What It Could Mean

 A fatty cyst or abscess

-These may be red, hot, or tender and appear under the skin on your neck, says Jeffrey Fromowitz, MD, a dermatologist in Boca Raton, FL.
+These are actually two separate issues and a dermatologist can tell the difference.
+An abscess may be red, hot, or tender and appear under the skin on your neck, says Jeffrey Fromowitz, MD, a dermatologist in Boca Raton, Florida.
+A fatty cyst, on the other hand, will not be inflamed.
 “They may feel hard or squishy, like Jello in a balloon.”
-They’re just one of many skin mysteries that can pop up on your skin.

 A skin tag